Internet-of-People/mercury-rust/prometheusd/README.md

 # REST API for `prometheusd`

-Daemon `prometheusd` accepts incoming REST client connections on `127.0.0.1:8080` by default.
+Daemon `prometheusd` accepts incoming REST-like client connections on `127.0.0.1:8080` by default.
 This can be overridden using configuration option `--listen IP:PORT`.

 ## Table of contents <!-- omit in toc -->